Zeus Café at Crystal Hotel

 We'll serve you McMenamins handcrafted coffee, beer, wine, ciders and spirits - ask for seasonals and specials to mix up your beverage experience.

 It's the season of sharing at Zeus; our dinner menu features plates that include into the fire cornbread - fresh baked in the wood-fired oven and served with smoked honey butter.
 And try the stark street flamer and confit pork belly tagliatelle; sharing a fork is optional.

-Stop by for a cup of McMenamins coffee and breakfast en route to the office, meet with co-workers for lunch or gather with friends and family for a casual dinner and a round of McMenamins ales before heading to a show at the legendary Crystal Ballroom.
+Stop by for a cup of McMenamins coffee and breakfast en route to the office, meet with co-workers for lunch or gather with friends and family for a casual dinner and a round of McMenamins beers before heading to a show at the legendary Crystal Ballroom.
 Dessert and a nightcap after a show is a delicious option, too!

 This artwork by Lyle Hehn is an ode to former regulars of the Desert Room, today known as McMenamins Al's Den.
 The gal on the left is Leona "Little Rusty" Kronberg, a prostitute and madam who lived for a time on Portland's SW Hooker St. (and for that was dubbed the Hooker on Hooker St.).
 The redhead in back, on the phone, was Phyllis "Torchy" Jessing, a player on the Portland restaurant/nightlife scene (though apparently not a "lady of the evening,") and a regular at the Desert Room.
 She befriended cops and shady characters (who sometimes were one and the same).
 Their friends with them at the bar are based on historical photos from the era...